cchambers20/570proj/README.md

-ECE 570 Additions:
+ECE 570 Additions: <br>
-Create_stock_data.py file <\b>
+Create_stock_data.py file <br>
-Create constituent_creator.py file
+Create constituent_creator.py file <br>
-Modifications to LSTM models to work with newer versions of Tensorflow Modifications to Intraday and Nextday models to deal with infinity large values
+Modifications to LSTM models to work with newer versions of Tensorflow <br>
+Modifications to Intraday and Nextday models to deal with infinity large values <br>